twodigitss/testingcommands/README.md

 + make an deb package when it's stable

 ## author notes
+why this name? well, it has bunnies and "delic" comes from an old username of mine, that also matches "psychodelic",<br> where the colors are always changing. <br>
-This fetch tool uses colors of your system to colorize the output.
+This fetch uses colors of your system to colorize the output.
 I recommend to use a colorscheme for your Xresources file, like rosepine, dracula, nord, etc. <br>
 It also may look weird depending of the font, monospace looks weird.
 I recommend nerd fonts or some other.<br> https://www.nerdfonts.com/font-downloads